-The Department of Psychological and Behavioural Science recently tried an exciting new format to communicate some of the innovative research that is taking place at ÐÓ°ÉÂÛ̳ to a wider audience: a Science Slam.
+The Department of Psychological and Behavioural Science tried an exciting new format to communicate some of the innovative research that is taking place at ÐÓ°ÉÂÛ̳ to a wider audience: a Science Slam.

 A Science Slam is an event where scientists present their research in a novel and entertaining way to a non-expert audience.
 Talks are normally around 10 minutes and the purpose is to make a potentially complex topic clear and exciting to lay people.